inveniosoftware/docs-invenio-rdm/docs/operate/customize/restrict_access.md

 For these exceptions, as well as extra precautions generally, it can be beneficial to restrict access on an `nginx` level.

 !!! info "Current exceptions"
-    At the time of writing, one of these exceptions is the administration panel which has a hard-coded check for the `administration-access` action.
+    At the time of writing, one of these exceptions is the administration panel.
+Access to the panel entry point is controlled by the `admin-view` action, and access to individual admin views by the `administration-access` action.
+See [Administration access control](../../use/administration.md#access-control) for details on granting these actions to roles.

 An access restriction based on the client's IP address can be put into place via the `nginx` configuration, e.g. by adding nested `location` directives in the existing configuration: